Feeling better with 7 Natural Mood Foods to Eat Yourself Happy and Feed Your Soul

 You can top up your tryptophan intake by including plenty of these foods in your diet – asparagus, bananas, oats, buckwheat, quinoa, spinach, eggs, lentils and beans, nuts, seeds (especially pumpkin seeds), tofu, tempeh and oily fish.

-No. 2 Go Crazy for Carbs
+No. 2 Go Crazy for Carbs and Feeling Better

 You know that lovely happy and contented feeling you get after eating a freshly baked banana loaf?
 Like something is hugging your belly in a pleasing way…